rk-lindsey/chimes_calculator/doc/source/getting_started.rst

 These examples can be compiled by navigating to a given example subdirectory (e.g. ``chimesFF/examples/cpp/``) and typing ``make``.

-You can compile and install the entire software suite in in different computing environments.
+You can compile and install the entire software suite in different computing environments.
 All require C, C++ and Fortran compilers:

  * Standard Installation (Local Machine or Basic Environment)